yactouat-reboot/langchain-workshop/vertexai-example/README.md

-# VertexAI x LangChain workshop
+# VertexAI x LangChain coding agent workshop

 ## we need to authenticate with Google Cloud